swagger-api/swagger-editor/docs/config.md

 It's possible to serve a custom CSS file at `/styles/branding.css` path to override editor's appearances.

+It's also possible to serve a custom JavaScript file at `/scirpts/branding.js` to add new functionalities to Swagger Editor.
+Using branding HTML pieces and branding JavaScript file you can add new controllers to Swagger Editor.

 #### `disableFileMenu`
 Set to `true` to disable the editor menu